ElliotKillick/qvm-create-windows-qube/README.md

 ## Todo

-- [ ] Find method of inserting answer file directly into ISO9660 format (Format Windows uses)
-    - This is difficult because ISO9660 is a write-once format
-    - This is a blocking issue for support for other versions of Windows
-    - Otherwise, just gain the ability reliably unpack/insert answer file/repack for any given ISO9660
+- [x] Gain the ability reliably unpack/insert answer file/repack for any given ISO 9660 (Windows ISO format)
+    - Blocking issue for supporting other versions of Windows
 - [x] auto-qwt takes D:\\ making QWT put the user profile on E:\\; it would be nicer to have it on D:\\ so there is no awkward gap in the middle
 - [ ] Support Windows 8.1-10 (Note: QWT doesn't fully support Windows 10 yet)
 - [ ] Support Windows Server 2008 R2 to Windows Server 2019